Muonium Hyperfine Splitting Uncertainty Revisited

 We see that taken at face value the discussion in \cite{Tiesinga:2021myr,Mohr:2024kco} leads to the conclusion that ``the recommended muonium hyperfine splitting" is the theoretical QED prediction for muonium HFS.
 There are too many reasons why this is not so.
-The estimate of the theoretical uncertainty $\delta_{\scriptscriptstyle th}(Mu)=-4(83)~ Hz$ in \eq{tesings} falls well inside the 85~Hz estimate of the yet uncalculated terms in this very text \cite{Tiesinga:2021myr,Mohr:2024kco} (or $70$ Hz as estimated in \cite{Eides:2018rph}).
-It is also hard to interpret how this $\delta_{\scriptscriptstyle th}(Mu)$ is compatible the $51$ Hz uncertainty on the right hand side in \eq{tesings}.
+The estimate of the theoretical uncertainty $\delta_{\scriptscriptstyle th}(\mbox{Mu})=-4(83)~ \mbox{Hz}$ in \eq{tesings} falls well inside the 85~Hz estimate of the yet uncalculated terms in this very text \cite{Tiesinga:2021myr,Mohr:2024kco} (or $70$ Hz as estimated in \cite{Eides:2018rph}\footnote{The estimate of the yet uncalculated terms is based on the theoretical experience and can legitimately differ from one theorist to another.
+Anyway this minor discrepancy is irrelevant for the discussion in this paper.}).
+It is also hard to interpret how this $\delta_{\scriptscriptstyle th}(\mbox{Mu})$ is compatible the $51$ Hz uncertainty on the right hand side in \eq{tesings}.
 In its turn this uncertainty on the right hand side in \eq{tesings} is about 5 times lower than the uncertainly of the theoretical prediction in \cite{Mohr:2015ccw}, and 10 times lower that the theoretical uncertainty in \cite{Eides:2018rph}.

 Misinterpretation of ``the recommended muonium hyperfine splitting" and its uncertainty as a theoretical QED prediction for muonium HFS could lead to serious problems, especially in connection with the forthcoming results of the MuSEUM experiment \cite{MuSEUM:2025cmo}.
 The goal of the experiment is to reduce the experimental uncertainties of the muonium HFS and muon-electron mass ratio in \eq{exphfslap} and in \eq{massratioexp} by an order of magnitude.
 The experimental team hopes to measure the weak interaction contribution to the shift of an atomic energy level for the first time, and obtain limits on possible New Physics contributions to muonium HFS \cite{MuSEUM:2025cmo,kshim2018}.
 For this last goal a proper estimate of the uncertainty of the theoretical prediction becomes crucial and misinterpretation of ``the recommended muonium hyperfine splitting" becomes particularly troubling.
 If the experimental value of HFS would turn out to be outside the error bars of the CODATA ``recommended value for the muonium hyperfine splitting" in \eq{tesings} \cite{Tiesinga:2021myr,Mohr:2024kco} this could lead to a wrong conclusion about existence of a New Physics contribution.
 As discussed above, this is not the case, the true theoretical uncertainty is not 51 Hz cited in \cite{Tiesinga:2021myr,Mohr:2024kco}, but 271 Hz according to \cite{Mohr:2015ccw} and 515 Hz according to \cite{Eides:2018rph}.
 The above discussion shows that the misleading presentation of ``the recommended muonium hyperfine splitting" in \cite{Tiesinga:2021myr,Mohr:2024kco} as the theoretical QED prediction for muonium HFS requires immediate remedy.
 Hopefully, this short note will serve this goal.